top of page

 December - Holiday Mental Health: Address holiday financial stress, family pressures, and end-of-year work demands.

 While these monthly themes provide a structured foundation for year-round programming, companies can adapt these themes and address additional topics that emerge as priorities for their workforce.
-Other valuable focus areas might include: financial wellness and debt management, substance abuse prevention and recovery support, workplace bullying and harassment prevention, cultural competency and inclusion in mental health, grief and loss support, anger management and emotional regulation, sleep hygiene and shift work challenges, chronic pain and mental health connections, retirement planning and career transition support, or technology and social media's impact on mental wellbeing.
+Other valuable focus areas might include financial wellness, substance abuse prevention, workplace bullying, cultural competency, grief support, anger management, sleep hygiene, chronic pain connections, retirement planning, and technology's impact on mental wellbeing.

 The key is maintaining consistent engagement while remaining responsive to the evolving needs of your construction team throughout the year.